How-To Guide: Cold Plunge Maintenance and Sanitization

 If you prefer a gentler option, bromine tablets are a great alternative, especially for cold water.

-Also, periodically using a non-chlorine shock treatment will also help oxidize contaminants and keep your water sparkling.
+Also, periodically using a non-chlorine shock treatment will help oxidize contaminants and keep your water sparkling.

 pH Balance: The Key to Comfort